nginx-architects/nginx-se-challenge/README.md

 * Enable Proxy caching for image files only.
 Use the Cache folder provisioned on `/var/cache/nginx`, i.e. set `proxy_cache_path` to `/var/cache/nginx`.
 Validate the test image http://www.example.com/smile.png is cached on NGINX
 * Provide the command to execute a the NGINX command on the a running container, e.g.  `nginx -t` to check nginx config file and `nginx -s reload` to Reload the configuration file
 * Add another web server instance, using the same [nginx-hello](https://github.com/nginxinc/NGINX-Demos/tree/master/nginx-hello), with the hostname `nginx3` and add to the load balancing group `nginx_hello`

+## Q&A

+* This doesn’t need to be done in a vacuum.
+You can always ask questions at any step along the way.
+Clarity is important so you will not be penalized for asking any questions.